 How to Get Over the Anxiety of Meeting a New Psychiatrist

-Meeting a new psychiatrist can be a positive step on your road to recovery but it can also be an incredibly daunting task.
+Meeting a new psychiatrist can be a positive step on your road to improved mental health, but it can also be an incredibly daunting task.

 A lot of people worry about how their first appointment will go, whether they will like their new psychiatrist, and what potential issues could come up during their first meeting.

-These are all perfectly natural feelings.
-Booking an appointment with a psychiatrist is a big step and, in many ways, is the first of many steps on your road to recovery.
+First, know that these are all perfectly natural feelings.
+Scheduling an appointment with a psychiatrist is a big step.
+In many ways, is the first of many steps on your journey.
 While your first meeting may create feelings of anxiety, there are things you can do to help yourself feel better.

-One way you can relieve some of the anxiety you may be experiencing about meeting a new psychiatrist is to sit down a day or two before your appointment and prepare everything you want to say and talk about.
+One way you can relieve some of the anxiety you may be experiencing about meeting a new psychiatrist is to sit down a day or two before your appointment and get prepared.
+If this is your first time meeting with a psychiatrist, you may be even more unsure about what to expect.

-Writing down a list of questions and topics you want to talk about can make you feel more relaxed.
-It can also give you a feeling of being in control and help you feel as though you are avoiding any surprises that may pop up.
+Writing down a list of questions and topics you want to talk about can make you feel more confident and relaxed when meeting your new psychiatrist.

 Finally, you should also make a list of the goals that you are hoping to achieve through your sessions.
 If you feel comfortable, you can share this list with your new psychiatrist and then you can begin to work out how you are going to achieve those goals as a team.